 Disabled veterans who meet certain criteria.
 To qualify for a free fishing license, an applicant must:

-Be a bona fide resident of Pennsylvania;
+Be a bona fide resident of the Keystone State;

 And qualify as one of the following: